 We'll locate and mark the location of all of our underground cables, if able, without charge as long as you have provided all relevant information, including the location of where the work will take place, the expected time when the work will begin and the scope and nature of the work.
 Please help our cable locators by outlining with white paint or white flags where the excavation is to occur.
 To request an underground cable locate, call Ontario One Call at 1-800-400-2255 or submit an e-ticket at www.on1call.com.
+Ontario One Call is open 24 hours a day, seven days a week.
 Requests for cable locates should be made as early as possible, at least five business days' in advance.
 Unless it's an emergency, there will be a charge for locating underground cables after normal business hours.

 The diagrams below show the difference between primary and secondary underground services.

 If we’re unable to locate your cable, which is connected to our distribution system, we’ll disconnect and then reconnect your electricity service during normal business hours without charge.
 Cables owned by other parties won't be located by us.
 You should contact Ontario One Call or call the owners of these cables directly.

 Your electrical equipment